sourcegraph/handbook/content/company/strategy/index.md

 - If your organization is getting value from Sourcegraph with a lot of users, our [pricing](https://about.sourcegraph.com/pricing) is designed so that we earn money from you.
 This lets us invest in improving our product.
 - All users at a given customer are on the same pricing tier.
 This is simpler than having users at different tiers and encourages us to build things that are broadly valuable.

+## Use cases

+Use cases help us align the company around the most important value drivers in our product.
+A good use case should be:

+1. TBD
+2. TBD
+3. TBD

+Use cases are used by all the departments at source graph to do different things:

+- Product Management: TBD
+- Marketing: TBD
+- Sales: TBD
+- ...

+### Use case 1

+TBD (...)

+### Use case 2

+TBD (...)

 ## Where we're at now

 A complete list of feature areas by maturity, tier, or by code host compatibility can be found on [our feature matrices](../../product-engineering/product/index.md#feature-matrices).
 The [following](../../product-engineering/strategy.md) gives on overview of what we are working on today.